Assessment of Prior Experiential Learning (APEL)

-Students need to submit the Application for Graduation to the Registrar’s Office to be considered a candidate for graduation.
-The Application for Graduation should be submitted at the time the student registers for the final six blocks in the accelerated format.
-The application is available on the Registrar's Office website.
+Students need to submit the Application for Graduation to the Registrar’s office to be considered a candidate for graduation.
+The Application for Graduation should be submitted at the time the student registers for the final two semesters of study.
+The Application for Graduation is available on the Mount Mercy web site.
+Requirements include:

-- A minimum of 123 semester hours of credit earned toward the degree.
+- A minimum of 123 semester hours credit earned toward the degree.

-- A minimum cumulative grade point average of 2.00 for all credits earned at Mount Mercy.
+- A minimum cumulative GPA of 2.00 for all credits earned at Mount Mercy.